-Data can come from a variety of sources into IFP - an inventory system, a supplier, costs/expenses database, another IFP database, etc. To allow this, IFP has a flexible import process accepting IFP, Excel, and delimited text files.
+Data can come from a variety of sources into IFP - an inventory system, a supplier, costs/expenses database, another IFP database, etc. To allow this, IFP has a flexible import process accepting IFP packages, Excel, and delimited text files.
 Imports can also automatically convert codes, reallocate values and remap fields.

 To import data into a Data File: